runjvm/book-reviews/algorithms.md

 Review list
 - Introdution to Algorithms, Third Edition (AKA CLRS)
-	- Not as systematic as <algorithms>.
+	- Not as systematic as "Algorithms".
 Points are often hidden in the middle of a paragraph
 	- Sometime goes to great details on some topic
     - All the proofs are worth reading
 - Algorithms (Princeton)
 	- Clearer; Easier to read, such as using 2-3 tree to illustrate red-black tree